marangaa/weather-app/README.md

 ## Installation

 To use the app, you will need to obtain an API key from OpenWeatherMap.
-Once you have your API key, create a file called `config.js` in the root directory of the project and add the following line, replacing `<YOUR_API_KEY>` with your actual API key:
+Once you have your API key, update it on the whether.js file

 Then, open the `weather.html` file in your web browser to launch the app.